 Carbon credits are a medium of exchange traded to offset CO2 emissions.
 A carbon credit represents 1 ton of carbon dioxide removed from the atmosphere.
-Companies that don’t currently meet their greenhouse gas emission goals, whether those goals are self-imposed or governmentally required, purchase offset credits from an entity that is producing more than they need.
+Companies that have greenhouse gas emission goals that may either be self-imposed or governmentally required.
+To meet those goals, they may need to purchase offset credits from another entity that is producing more than they need.

 Regenerative farming methods include:

 Measurements are taken at different stages of the process, but it is typically done at the start by gathering baseline information.
 Gathering initial data on a farm can include the following:

 California, in particular, has a low carbon fuel standard with strict limits on greenhouse emissions.
 Big oil and gas companies must satisfy these emissions caps by paying for carbon credits.
 A good example of how a dairy, cattle, or hog farm can sell carbon credits is by capturing methane from manure.

 If manure goes into big storage ponds, bacteria feed on it and release a gas called methane.
 Methane is the main ingredient in natural gas, burned in home furnaces and stoves, but it is also a greenhouse gas.
 Diverting manure into tanks allows for capturing most of the methane that can go into natural gas pipelines.

 Also, dairy and beef operations that keep their cattle outside and allow manure to dry or cattle that graze on pasture do not release as much methane.